Tucson Audubon Board of Directors

 Les and his family reside in Tucson, Arizona and is looking forward to semi-retirement and spending more time with our avian friends.
 In his free time Les enjoys birding, photography, hiking, gardening and exploring the wonders of nature with his spouse Bonnie and their four grandchildren.

-Ed has received a National Environmental Achievement Award from the Association of Metropolitan Sewage Agencies in 2002, a Metropolitan Pima Alliance “Common Ground” Award in 2005, and the WESTCAS Founder’s Award in 1997 and the President’s Award in 2007.
+He is a past President and a longtime member of the Board of Directors of the Western Coalition of Arid States (WESTCAS).
+Ed has received a National Environmental Achievement Award from the Association of Metropolitan Sewage Agencies in 2002, a Metropolitan Pima Alliance “Common Ground” Award in 2005, and the WESTCAS President’s Award in 2007.
+Ed also received the WESTCAS Founders Award in both 1997 and 2015.

 Kimberlyn Drew has been in business and sales since she helped in her mom’s insurance agency as a kid.
 She went on to sell advertising to put herself through UCLA, then moved to Tucson to attend the UA’s Eller School for her MBA.
 After a successful corporate career at Honeywell, she returned to sales with a real estate license.
 When Kimberlyn joined Long Realty in 2006, she was one of the first members of Tucson Audubon’s nascent Birds & Business Alliance.